AcceleratedLinux/accelerated-linux/linux/Documentation/admin-guide/sysctl/net.rst

 ----------------------------

 Controls if fallback tunnels (like tunl0, gre0, gretap0, erspan0,
-sit0, ip6tnl0, ip6gre0) are automatically created when a new
+sit0, ip6tnl0, ip6gre0) are automatically created.
+There are 3 possibilities
-network namespace is created, if corresponding tunnel is present in initial network namespace.
-If set to 1, these devices are not automatically created, and user space is responsible for creating them if needed.
+(a) value = 0; respective fallback tunnels are created when module is loaded in every net namespaces (backward compatible behavior).
+(b) value = 1; [kcmd value: initns] respective fallback tunnels are created only in init net namespace and every other net namespace will not have them.
+(c) value = 2; [kcmd value: none] fallback tunnels are not created when a module is loaded in any of the net namespace.
+Setting value to "2" is pointless after boot if these modules are built-in, so there is a kernel command-line option that can change this default.
+Please refer to Documentation/admin-guide/kernel-parameters.txt for additional details.

+Not creating fallback tunnels gives control to userspace to create whatever is needed only and avoid creating devices which are redundant.

 Default : 0  (for compatibility reasons)